 Now available: RoSa v2

 Based upon the experiences we have had with RoSa we created RoSa v2, simplifying the program even more and making it almost ‘plug and play’.
 Using the download link you can download this new version, it comes with a completely new designed Lemur interface and a new reference manual.
-The Max GUI will be available later.
+The Max GUI, created by Joz Zwaanenburg, is now also available.
 If you want to create your own GUI host for RoSa v2, make sure to read the Implementation manual for RoSa v2.

 You and RoSa